csenapati12/animated-lamp/README.md

 # animated-lamp
 GCP teraform integration
-edited to test the trigger
+Test edited to test the trigger